David Letterman: Second signing with CBS

 In March 2002, as Letterman's contract with CBS neared expiration, ABC offered him the time slot for long-running news program Nightline with Ted Koppel.
-Letterman was interested, as he believed he could never match Leno's ratings at CBS due to Letterman's complaint of weaker lead-ins from the network's late local news programs, but was reluctant to replace Koppel.
+Letterman was interested, as he believed he could never match Leno's ratings at CBS due to Letterman's complaint of weaker lead-ins from CBS's late local news programs, but was reluctant to replace Koppel.
 He addressed his decision to re-sign on the air, stating that he was content at CBS and that he had great respect for Koppel.

 On December 4, 2006, CBS revealed that Letterman signed a new contract to host Late Show with David Letterman through the fall of 2010.
 "I'm thrilled to be continuing on at CBS," said Letterman.
 "At my age you really don't want to have to learn a new commute."
 Letterman further joked about the subject by pulling up his right pants leg, revealing a tattoo, presumably temporary, of the ABC logo.

 "Thirteen years ago, David Letterman put CBS late night on the map and in the process became one of the defining icons of our network," said Leslie Moonves, president and CEO of CBS Corporation.
 "His presence on our air is an ongoing source of pride, and the creativity and imagination that the Late Show puts forth every night is an ongoing display of the highest quality entertainment.
 We are truly honored that one of the most revered and talented entertainers of our time will continue to call CBS 'home.'"

 According to a 2007 article in Forbes magazine, Letterman earned $40 million a year.
 A 2009 article in The New York Times, however, said his salary was estimated at $32 million.
 In June 2009, Letterman's Worldwide Pants and CBS reached an agreement to continue the Late Show until at least August 2012.
 The previous contract had been set to expire in 2010, and the two-year extension was shorter than the typical three-year contract period negotiated in the past.
 Worldwide Pants agreed to lower its fee for the show, though it had remained a "solid moneymaker for CBS" under the previous contract.

-On the February 3, 2011 edition of the Late Show, during an interview with Howard Stern, Letterman said he would continue to do his talk show for "maybe two years, I think."
+On the February 3, 2011, edition of the Late Show, during an interview with Howard Stern, Letterman said he would continue to do his talk show for "maybe two years, I think."
 In April 2012, CBS announced it had extended its contract with Letterman through 2014.
 His contract was subsequently extended to 2015.